grapl-security/grapl/src/js/grapl-cdk/README.md

 ### Configuration

-Set your deployment name and version in `bin/grapl-cdk.ts`
+Set your deployment name and version in `bin/constants.ts`:

 ```
-const deployName = 'Grapl-MYDEPLOYMENT';
+export const deployName = 'Grapl-MYDEPLOYMENT';
-const graplVersion = 'YOUR_VERSION';
+export const graplVersion = 'YOUR_VERSION';
 ```

 Some tips for choosing a deployment name: